 John Knox House

-Traditionally assumed to have been the one-time home of the Protestant reformer, tours of this house allow the visitor a chance to explore a well-preserved home while learning about Mary Queen of Scots and the historic conflict between the Catholics and the Protestants.
+Traditionally assumed to have been the one-time home of the Protestant reformer, tours of this house allow the visitor a chance to explore a well-preserved 15th-century home while learning about the historic conflict between the Catholics and the Protestants.

-Edinburgh’s second focal point seen from anywhere in the city is Arthur’s Seat, the main peak of the group of hills in Holyrood Park.
+After the infamous castle, Edinburgh’s second most notable landmark is Arthur’s Seat, an extinct volcano that forms the main peak of the group of hills forming Holyrood Park.
 The climb to the top is relatively quick, and the effort is richly rewarded with stunning panoramic views of the city and beyond.

 Royal Botanic Garden

-Set in the beautiful Inverleith area, the Royal Botanic Garden offers visitors the chance to stroll through beautifully maintained gardens, explore contemporary art exhibits, and to learn about the research taking place within.
-The Temperate Palm House is a particular highlight.
+Set in the beautiful Inverleith area, the Royal Botanic Garden offers visitors the chance to stroll through beautifully manicured gardens, explore contemporary art exhibits, and to learn about the research taking place within.

 Mary King’s Close